Zuck, Bezos, Cook: Who takes the fall in D.C.’s antitrust games?

 People may not like Amazon as a company, but they love Amazon’s services and products.
 Amazon’s stock is up nearly 25% since the pandemic began.
 And Bezos himself is a master of soft power, wielding the Washington Post in one hand and HQ2s in the other.
 There’s nobody in Washington who doesn’t secretly wish to be invited to the parties at his Kalorama mansion.
 It’s not hard to envision the Justice Department forcing Amazon to spin AWS, or to separate its marketplace and third-party sellers, but if you’re looking for an easy scapegoat, Amazon probably isn’t it.

 Once upon a time, Google could smile, say “Don’t be evil,” and all was forgiven.
 Those days are long gone.
-Attorneys general from 48 states, Puerto Rico and the District of Columbia are investigating Google for anti-competitive behavior.
+Attorneys general from 48 states, Puerto Rico, and the District of Columbia are investigating Google for anticompetitive behavior.
 There’s no Google product that’s truly exciting or beloved.
 There’s just the search engine, and it’s been around for so long that it might as well be a phone company or local gas utility.
 Unplugging Google from its digital ad server, DoubleClick Ad Exchange, might be tricky, but YouTube could be spun off without too much fuss.

 And here’s the weakest link.
 Zuckerberg is unlikeable and untrustworthy.
-His second in command, Sheryl Sandberg, fell from favor years ago.
+His second-in-command, Sheryl Sandberg, fell from favor years ago.
 And Facebook’s underlying value proposition is far more dubious than its peers.
 Amazon gets you toothpaste overnight.
 Apple makes cool phones.
 Google lets you find anything in seconds.
 But Facebook?
 Sure, you can keep tabs on your best friend from third grade or see photos of your great aunt’s cat.
 But you’re also constantly wading into pools of anger and hate.
 The whole experience can feel icky.

-Most important, the remedy for Facebook’s anti-competitive behavior is easy: just turn Instagram, WhatsApp, and Facebook proper into three separate companies.
+Most important, the remedy for Facebook’s anticompetitive behavior is easy: Just turn Instagram, WhatsApp, and Facebook proper into three separate companies.
 That’s a solution that even octogenarian elected officials can understand.
 It will be good press for the government, day after day, news cycle after cycle.
 It’s a good fight to have.

 Critically, Zuckerberg has already given Washington an opening with his flawed defense of Facebook’s 2012 acquisition of Instagram, a competitor he had sought, in his own words, to neutralize.
 “Mr. Zuckerberg, you are making my point,” replied Judiciary Committee Chairman Jerry Nadler.

-Rep. David Cicilline, who chairs the antitrust subcommittee, said afterward that Zuckerberg “acknowledged in this hearing that his acquisition of WhatsApp and Instagram were part of a plan to both buy a competitor and also maintain his money, power, or his dominance.
+Representative David Cicilline, who chairs the antitrust subcommittee, said afterward that Zuckerberg “acknowledged in this hearing that his acquisition of WhatsApp and Instagram were part of a plan to both buy a competitor and also maintain his money, power, or his dominance.
 That’s classic monopoly behavior.”

 Look for Apple, Amazon, and Google to reach the same conclusion and start positioning Zuckerberg as the fall guy.
 They’ll leak rumors of new FTC activity.
 Their lobbyists will quietly press Biden appointees to go after Facebook.
 They’ll do everything they can to shape consensus that Facebook’s the one—and in Washington, the more something becomes consensus, the more it becomes reality.